bushvin/hass-integrations/README.md

 ### Notes
-Due to the nature of the way Mopidy provides thumbnails of the media, proxying them throught Home Assistant is very intensive, causing delays.
+Due to the nature of the way Mopidy provides thumbnails of the media, proxying them through Home Assistant is very resource intensive, causing delays.
 Therefore, I have decided to not proxy the art when using the Media Library for the time being.

 ### Tests
 Mopidy v3.1.1